CorvusDiabolos/gitrepos/PRQ - BETA/README.md

 Westminster College Senior Capstone Project

 A C# application developed in Visual Studio for ARUP Laboratories.
-Performs SQL queris on pathology reports stored in a local database.
+Performs SQL queries on pathology reports stored in a local database.

-NOTE: application will launch, but does not function when not running on an ARUP PC.
+NOTE: application will launch, but does not fully function on a non-ARUP PC.

-Much code has been deleted or obsfucated to protect anything that may potentially compromise patient data or proprietary company information.
+Much code and notation has been deleted or obfuscated to protect anything that may potentially compromise patient data or proprietary company information.